kengibson1111/tour-of-go/README.md

 ## Lessons

-* types (conversion) - example showing the required explicit type conversion.
-If you remove the float64 or uint type conversion in the sample, you'll get a compile error.

 * types (inference) - simple example showing type inference.
 Change the variable value and see how the type changes.